 - net-convert: manually use cloud-init's network format conversion, useful for testing configuration or testing changes to the network conversion logic itself. - render: use cloud-init's jinja template render to process #cloud-config or custom-scripts, injecting any variables from /run/cloud-init/instance-data.json.
-It accepts a user-data file containing the jinja template header ## template: jinja and renders that content with any instance-data.json variables present. - hotplug-hook: respond to newly added system devices by retrieving updated system metadata and bringing up/down the corresponding device.
+It accepts a user-data file containing the jinja template header ## template: jinja and renders that content with any instance-data.json variables present. - schema: a #cloud-config format and schema validator.
+It accepts a cloud-config YAML file and annotates potential schema errors locally without the need for deployment.
+Schema validation is work in progress and supports a subset of cloud-config modules. - hotplug-hook: respond to newly added system devices by retrieving updated system metadata and bringing up/down the corresponding device.
 This command is intended to be called via a systemd service and is not considered user-accessible except for debugging purposes.

-1.4.5 features
+1.3.5 features